 Acting at local level

 - Plan International released a report entitled “Halting Lives: The Impact of Covid-19 on girls and young women” in the wake of increased gender inequalities due to the coronavirus crisis.
-The report is based on data collected from over 7,000 girls across 14 countries and explores how the coronavirus pandemic has affected all aspects of their daily lives: their safety, wellbeing, education, economic security, health, nutrition and access to technology.
+The report is based on data collected from over 7,000 girls across 14 countries and explores how the coronavirus pandemic has affected all aspects of their daily lives: their safety, wellbeing, education, economic security, health, nutrition and access to technology; 2) Developed key COVID-19 advocacy messages to States on funding the response, addressing vulnerability, and addressing specific risks for adolescent girls.
+Read it here.

 - Defence for Children International released a publication on the Impact of COVID-19 on Children’s Rights.
 You can also read the Press Release in English, Spanish and French.
 For more information about DCI response to covid-19 check here.